vonongit/AWS-IAM-Security-Project/DOCUMENTATION.md

 }
 ```

-# Quick Summary of main.tf
+## Quick Summary of main.tf

-What it does:
+**What it does:**

-- Sets up audit logging and security monitoring infrastructure for the AWS account.
+- Sets up audit logging with cloudtrail and security monitoring infrastructure for the AWS account.

-Key Components:
+**Key Components:**

 - Terraform Setup - Configures AWS provider (version 5.0+) and sets the region
 - CloudTrail - Creates an audit trail that logs all AWS API calls across all regions with log validation enabled
 - S3 Bucket - Creates a secure bucket to store CloudTrail logs with:

-- Unique name using AWS account ID
+- Unique name for S3 bucket using AWS account ID
 - All public access blocked
 - Bucket policy allowing only CloudTrail service to write logs

 - SNS Alerts - Sets up email notifications for security alerts

 ---

-## ✅ Phase 6: Testing
+# ✅ Phase 6: Testing

-### Test Plan
+## Test Plan

 Created a spreadsheet to track testing: